lunes, 18 de junio de 2012

 There's another type of political theory that thinks what's important is declaring what you're against, establishing what a subject is, establishing that we have freedom or agency, and denouncing.
 This doesn't seem to contribute much as it seldom understands the concrete problems, how the field is organized, or how to engage.
 But it's fun, at least."

-In response to this, I mentioned the following points:
+In response to this insightful passage, I mentioned the following points:

-I insist in that as long as theorists routinely disavow economics when doing political investigation they're repeating in a variation the nefarious move that post-Heideggerean phenomenologists-hemeneutic historicists did when routinely subordinating science to the subject or experience, to the point of patronizing it as 'derivative abstractions (even Habermas does this).
-And I think this diagnosis applies to both ends of the spectrum described by Levi, which is why I think the impotence we face today is both of an analytic and of an strategic sort.
-The antipathy to the mathematical-scientific envelopment of material processes that embody and mobilize relations of production and that articulate the 'fields of power' cannot be obviated in pains of a parochial slothfulness before the difficulties of the situation.
+I insist in that as long as theorists routinely disavow economics when doing political investigation they're repeating in a variation the nefarious move that post-Heideggerean phenomenologists-hemeneutic historicists did when routinely subordinating science to the subject, to the point of patronizing it as 'derivative abstractions' (even Habermas does this).

 Now, does this mean that we must go the 'reductionist' route, and attempt to describe a political process in terms purely immanent to the material 'primacy processes'?
 Not quite.
 Recent Deleuzian-inspired accounts which follow this route face something of the opposite problem than the historicists, in that the category of agency becomes either impossible or extremely problematic, which leads into an equally impotent, and even more alienating, fetishizing of 'material process' (Nick Land anyone?).
 In the name of ontological univocity, and waging war against the logos of every representationalism and humanism (Deleuze included), thinkers like Land deflate the empirical-transcendental distinction to the point of effectively destroying the rational kernel in which political categories are articulated: decision, agency, obligation, all fall out the window.

-These are normative categories, and as such operate within the manifest image of man in the world, and the logical space of reasons which he inhabits.
-In destroying the autonomy of the normative, Landianism procures not just a pragmatic contradiction where all agency is dissolved, and at which point the only possible imperative is to 'intensify' the native process into which you're invariably imbedded.
-But more fundamentally, one elides the capacity to adjudicate one's claims in rational terms, vitiating the theoretical status of one's enterprise, by destroying the logical basis of argumentation.
+These are normative categories, and as such operate within the space of reasons in which man conceives of itself through obligations and responsibilities.
+In destroying the autonomy of the normative, Landianism procures not just a pragmatic contradiction where all agency is dissolved, and at which point the only possible imperative is to 'intensify' the native process into which you're invariably embedded.
+But more fundamentally, one elides the capacity to adjudicate one's claims in rational terms, vitiating the theoretical status of one's enterprise, by destroying the logical basis of argumentation, thereby eliding the possibility of a real basis to adjudicate normative claims.
 It's your sci-fi counterpart to the classical romanticism of the historicists.

 The resulting deficiency explains also what I take to be the brutal flaccidity of contemporary positive political visions.
-Without having the capacity to envision a new form of economical organization, political 'theory' is doomed to remain confined to the vituperations against the State, the endless celebration of subjective and collective freedom, and the glorification of the moments of riot and demonstration.
+Without having the capacity to envision a new form of economical organization, political 'theory' is doomed to remain confined to vituperations against the State, the endless celebration of subjective and collective freedom, and the glorification of the moments of riot and demonstration.
 Not to demean the valence of the latter, of course.
-But it is clear that something like what Marx did, that is, to have a political vision sufficiently attentive to the intricacies of economy to envelop the global scope, will need to get a grip into the concrete dynamics of the contemporary market.
-Without that, talk of 'relations of production' can never get off the academic conceptual commerce which is more a placebo than anything, encouraging the next slew of books with titles such as "The Politics of Lamentation".
+But it is clear that something like what Marx did, that is, to have a political vision sufficiently attentive to the intricacies of political economy to envelop the global scope, will need to get a grip into the concrete dynamics of the contemporary market.
+Without that, talk of 'relations of production' can never get off the academic conceptual commerce, which results in a placebo more than anything, encouraging the next parade of books with titles such as "The Politics of Lamentation".
 Romanticized historicist genealogies can do as fascinating history, and are absolutely necessary.
-This is not to simply identify politics with economy, but to insist that discontinuities in economy, global or local, cannot be excised from a dialectical interplay with the economic, insofar as the latter is the material support of collective organization and life.
+This is not to simply identify politics with economy, but to insist that discontinuities in politics, global or local, cannot be excised from a dialectical interplay with the economic, insofar as the latter is the material support of collective organization and life.
+Critique of political economy is essential, and cannot be done away with.

 So what is the alternative?
 Here I would timidly suggest that the necessary articulation between the normative and the natural is somewhat analogous to the articulation between the political and the economic.
-This would need some reconstructive surgery of course, but the idea, following Peter Wolfendale and Ray Brassier, would be roughly along the following lines.
-We can't agree with Badiou in claiming that economy is something like the bare normality of the State, because this delivers the complex dynamics of market and the possibility of an economy to the 'fixity' of being, while reserving political action for the supplementary category of subjective decision, still beholden to romanticist voluntarism.
-Zizek criticizes this as the Kantian supplement in Badiou's thought, somewhat justifiably.
-However, we must agree with Badiou and every apologist of the "free revolutionary subject", in that the economic stratum of abstract transactions and processes, or Market, does not by itself produce wholesale structural changes, if by the latter we understand the self-sublation of its axiomatic efficiency.
-It does not by itself produce local changes either.
+This would need some reconstructive surgery of course, but the idea, would be roughly along the following lines.
+We can't agree with Badiou in claiming that economy is something like the bare normality of the State, because this delivers the complex dynamics of market and the possibility of an economy to the 'fixity' of a structure, while reserving political action for the supplementary category of subjective decision, still beholden to romanticist voluntarism.
+It plainly divorces political subjectivation from its necessary intrication within the structural dynamics not only of a societal-state apparatus, but to a social-link determining the relations of material exchange, production and labor.
+Zizek criticizes the residual voluntaraism in Badiou thus as the Kantian supplement in the revolutionary's thought, somewhat justifiably.
+However, we must agree with Badiou and every apologist of the "free revolutionary subject", in that the economic stratum of abstract transactions and processes, or the Market, does not by itself produce wholesale structural changes, if by the latter we understand the sublation of its axiomatic efficiency.

 (it is this intersection wherein certain concepts acquire concrete valence: share-value, risk analysis, probabilistic enveloping of financial speculation...).
 So what of politics then?

-The possibility of structural change, in various degrees, or what I propose to call politics, concerns a possible way in which these two registers are entwined; it is not the emergence of subjectivity when the 'evental decision' disowns itself from all economic reality stasis.
-Event cannot be dislodged from being; we must be more Hegelian than Kantian here.
+The possibility of structural change, in various degrees, or what I propose to call politics, concerns a possible way in which these two registers are entwined; it is not the emergence of subjectivity when the 'evental decision' disowns itself from all economic reality, breaking the latter's stasis.
+The Political Event cannot be dislodged from economy; we must be more Hegelian than Kantian here.
 Which means also, of course, more Marxist.
-By this I mean that the dialectics of becoming must be native to the dialectics of being, and in politics this is precisely tracked in the articulation between the agential-institutional and the processual-causal at the pivotal joints, rather than the sublation or elision of the economic in the name of the political.
+By this I mean that in politics change is thought of in the articulation between the agential-institutional and the processual-causal at the pivotal joints, rather than in the sublation or elision of the economic in the name of the political.

 But we must be more Badiouean or Sellarsian when accepting that the articulation between relations of production and the dynamics of class struggle cannot be construed in terms of a precarious concept of matter that introduces dialectical negation into it.
 The trick is to preserve the autonomy of political process with the natural efficacity of natural process in methodological terms, so as to avoid enveloping materiality with the conceptual (Idealism), but so as to avoid their indistinction (Land).
-Thus, while rational subjectivation is the methodological condition for any politics, it cannot be merely subtracted from the structural or economic in the name of an evental split.
-Economy is dynamic in relating into its axiomatic aspect the agency of individuals and institutions, and subjectivity is structural in formally conditioning the dynamics of economy by virtue of being integrated into the latter's axiomatic process.
+Economy is dynamic in relating into its axiomatic aspect the agency of individuals and institutions, and subjectivity is structural in formally conditioning the dynamics of economy by virtue of being integrated into the latter's axiomatic process by the functional relaying of norms within the social space.

-The political natively related to economy is to be found at the moment not just when the former outstrips the regularity of the latter, but when it composes a dynamics of production sufficient to a set of needs and demands, and re-articulates the integral dynamism between the two.
-Demands cannot be understood outside the mediation of language and practice that informs the manifest image of man in the world, any more than it can be understood irrespective from the formal reality of the commodity-value that inserts it into the field of commerce.
-But this incapacity to move outside the commodity-form is contingent on the present ubiquity of capitalism and market-economy; it is not an ontological thesis, but an epistemological one.
+The political natively related to economy is to be found at the moment not just when the former outstrips the regularity of the latter, but when it composes a dynamics of production sufficient to a set of needs, new possibilities and demands, and re-articulates the integral dynamism between the three in the form of labor and production dynamics.
+Demands cannot be understood outside the mediation of language and practice that informs the manifest image of man in the world, any more than it can be understood irrespective from the formal reality of value-form that inserts it into the field of commerce.
+But the incapacity to move outside the commodity-form which governs exchange value in capital dynamics is contingent on the present ubiquity of market-economy.
 Which means: any new articulation between the kernel of normativity and economics must depart from the contemporary situation.
 This is the only sense in which there being no outside of capitalism makes any sort of sense.

 Thus, the question would be, how is it possible to have an organization of the formal reality of the economic and the materiality it supports, outside the form of the commodity?
 That is ultimately the task, but it cannot be resolved right away.
 How to have a conception of use-value adequate to the exigencies of our world outside the dynamism of generating surplus-value through the commodity form?
 What could such a conception of need or demand constitute, and under which practice?

-Provisionally, we can muse: needs and demands are not immobile, but are partly empirically fixed (for example: food, health, housing...).
-This requires the economic envelopment of certain tasks (agriculture, medicine, construction...); or the latter's axiomatization.
-Yet they cannot be reduced to 'the greed of capitalist consumerism' any more than we can inflate collective action by deflating organization to 'Riot!
+Provisionally, we can muse: needs and demands are not fixed, but are partly empirically fixed by material constraints on the agents normatively articulating the social space (for example: food, health, housing...).
+This requires that the normative binding set the space of production-labor by developing an economic alternative to certain tasks (agriculture, medicine, construction...); or to propose the latter's axiomatization in an alternative model to market.
+Yet these spaces of economic reality cannot be reduced to wills that organize 'the greed of capitalist consumerism' any more than we can inflate collective action by deflating organization to 'Riot!
 No State!'.
 The latter is as powerless before Wall Street as it is when devising an effective means to organize labor so as to grow crops and distribute them across a population.
 We're still going to have to sink our teeth into the dynamics of market, and have the conceptual tools to devise new forms of articulation.
 If not, then 'bourgeois epistemology' flinging pebbles against the capitalist Iron Wall is all we have.